mortela4/awesome-python/README.md

 *Libraries for parsing URLs.*

-* [furl](https://github.com/gruns/furl) - A small Python library that makes parsing and manipulating URLs easy.
+* [furl](https://github.com/gruns/furl) - A small Python library that makes parsing and manipulating URLs easy (in a 'functional' way).
 * [purl](https://github.com/codeinthehole/purl) - A simple, immutable URL class with a clean API for interrogation and manipulation.
 * [pyshorteners](https://github.com/ellisonleao/pyshorteners) - A pure Python URL shortening lib.
 * [webargs](https://github.com/marshmallow-code/webargs) - A friendly library for parsing HTTP request arguments with built-in support for popular web frameworks.